raspberrypilearning/editor-hello-world/en/step_15.md

 <h2 class="c-project-heading--task">Change the dice</h2>

-### Step 1

 ➡️ Change the input data to an integer.

+<h2 class="c-project-heading--explainer">Follow these instructions</h2>

 ➡️ Generate a random number between 1 and the number of sides the user typed in.

 Inputs are always stored as text, but we need to use the input stored in `max` to specify the largest number that could be rolled.